kostrykin/Carna/README.md

 Carna
 ========

-Carna provides classes for simple and fast visualization of CT data.
+Carna is a lightweight library for simple and fast visualization of CT data.
 It is named after the greek god of organs (yup, they really did have even one for organs).

 Go to: [Library Documentation](https://rwthmeditec.github.io/Carna/)